Mattgaudet/Elevator-Simulation/README.md

 - Ali Abdollahian
   - UML Class Diagram: Created the UML class diagram to outline the project's structure and relationships between classes.
-  - Testing: Added several tests to evaluate the functionality of different classes, including FloorSubsystem, Scheduler, and ElevatorSubsystem.
+  - Testing: Added several tests to evaluate the functionality of different classes, including FloorSubsystem, Scheduler, and ElevatorSubsystem, ensuring robust testing coverage for the project's components

 - Jaan Soulier
   - Javadocs: Responsible for creating Javadocs-style comments for the project, ensuring that all classes, methods, and functionalities are well-documented.